bkw777/NODE_DATAPAC/README.md

 ## Reproduction Schematic & PCB
 This is a new drawing but aims to reflect the original actual device as exactly as possible.
 It's meant to be a form of documentation or reference describing the original hardware as it was.
+For instance, the inconsistent thickness of power traces, and the 5V power trace that almost touches one of the mounting screw heads, are both exactly as in the original.
+(I added a fiber washer to that screw in my units after noticing that.
+The case is isolated, not connected to ground, but still...)
 ![](PCB/out/NODE_DATAPAC_256K_historical.svg)

 PCB TOP